YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 wget https://dl-cdn.alpinelinux.org/alpine/v3.22/releases/cloud/nocloud_alpine-3.22.1-x86_64-bios-tiny-r0.qcow2
 ```

-You can find in this scenario folder the *alpine_disks.yaml* file which contains the definition of the 2 disks you can going to use.
+You can find in this scenario folder the *alpine_disks.yaml* file which contains the definition of the 2 disks you are going to use.
 A few things to notice:
 - *alpine-boot-pvc* is the boot disk on which you are going to upload the Alpine image
 - *alpine-data-pvc* is an extra disk attached to the Virtual Machine